Mexican drug cartel leader 'El Mayo' Zambada makes a court appearance in Texas - KVIA

 Discussions during the short hearing Thursday included whether Zambada would be tried with co-defendants or separately.
 He is being held without bond and pleaded not guilty during a short hearing last week, where he also used a wheelchair.

 His next hearing date was set for Sept.
-9. His attorneys declined comment after Thursday’s hearing.
+9. His attorneys declined to comment after Thursday’s hearing.

 One of his attorneys, Frank Perez, previously has alleged his client was kidnapped by Guzmán López and brought to the U.S. aboard a private plane.
 Guzmán López, 38, pleaded not guilty Tuesday to drug trafficking and other charges in federal court in Chicago.